 If your product does not meet these criteria, please contact the EOSDIS DOI team.

 The DOI is an integral component of data product metadata.
 The DAAC that archives a data product is responsible for providing ESDIS with the appropriate metadata.
 Metadata describe or identify the data (e.g., when the data were collected, the instrument used to collect the data, the URL of the data product’s landing page, etc.).
 Metadata also make it easy to find information about the creation and history of a data product.
 Specific metadata are required by DataCite (a company used by ESDIS and EOSDIS DAACs to register DOIs) for the registration of EOSDIS data products.

 The DOI Assignment Process

-- NASA's ESDIS Project manages DOIs as they are created and provides guidance to the DAACs in developing DOI suffixes, ensuring the completeness of DOI names and associated metadata, and reserving, registering, and updating DOIs;
+- ESDIS manages DOIs as they are created and provides guidance to the DAACs in developing DOI suffixes, ensuring the completeness of DOI names and associated metadata, and reserving, registering, and updating DOIs;

 The time required for DOI assignment depends on the availability and accuracy of the information submitted to the DAAC.
 A time estimate can be given at the DAAC consultation.
 The image below shows a typical timeline.